Yavoriv military base attack: Events

 As many as 1,000 foreign fighters had been training at the base as part of the Ukrainian Foreign Legion.
 Air raid sirens sounded during the night and though automated air defense equipment arrested some incoming ordinance, several buildings including the headquarters were struck with cruise missiles carrying payloads of up to 500kg.
-Volunteers repositioned into the woods and over 50 were injured in the ensuing panic.

 The Russian Ministry of Defence announced that it had destroyed "up to 180 foreign mercenaries and a large consignment of foreign weapons" and said that Russia would continue attacks on foreign fighters in Ukraine; the Ukrainian Ministry of Defence said that it had not confirmed any foreigners among the dead.
 On 14 March, British newspaper The Mirror said that at least three British ex-special forces volunteers may have been killed in the attack, with the total amount of dead volunteers potentially surpassing one hundred.
 On 17 March, a German volunteer who survived the attack told the Austrian Newspaper Heute that at least 100 foreign volunteers had been present at the moment one of the buildings was destroyed, and none survived.
 He said the death toll released by the Ukrainian government only accounted for Ukrainian personnel.

-In an interview with Última Hora, the mother of Spanish soldier Angel Martinez, who died on 18 June, said that "When there was an attack in Lviv, he contacted me because he was very scared.
-He wrote to me that he was on guard duty when they were bombed.
-He told me that 138 people were killed and 48 were injured.
-They weren't allowed to send pictures."
+The New Zealand Herald reported that the Russian missile attack targeted the weapon storage and the administrative building of the International Legion on Ukraine.
+The Ukrainian government offered the surviving volunteers passage back to the Polish border.